agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 [advice]: https://twitter.com/math_rachel/status/822958139343446016
 [insight]: https://www.insightdatascience.com/

-I'm qualified to answer this question because I was an Insight fellow in June of 2015 in the data science track (DS-SV-2015B).
+I'm qualified to answer this question because I was an Insight Fellow in June of 2015 in the data science track (DS-SV-2015B).
 That, of course, is also my
 bias: I found my current and previous job through Insight, made a bunch of friends, and am happy with the experience in general.
-I am also a technical adviser, meaning I mentor the fellows weekly in exchange for a small bit of equity in the company.[^1]
+I am also a technical adviser, meaning I mentor the Fellows weekly in exchange for a small bit of equity in the company.[^1]

 ## What is Insight?

 Insight is a program to help people find jobs in data science related fields.
-Their initial program was the [data science][insight] track---which I will discuss in the remained of this post---but they have also expanded to cover various other data-related fields as well.
+Their initial program was the [data science][insight] track---which I will discuss in the remainder of this post---but they have expanded to cover various other data-related fields as well.
 The data science program is offered multiple cities: Boston, New York, Seattle, Toronto, and the Bay Area.
 There is also a remote session that is entirely online.
-They accept solely PhDs, mostly from technical fields but with a few other technically minded folk with liberal arts PhDs.
+They accept only PhDs, mostly from technical fields but also a few other technically minded folk with liberal arts PhDs.
 Each program runs for about three months and at the end you will (ideally) have a job.